David-Tam/Penguin_Classification_Unsupervised/README.md

 # Penguins_Unsupervised_Classification

 This is a project that aims to group penguins with 3 unsupervised machine learning methods: K-Means Clustering, Hierarchical Clustering and Density-Based Spatial Clustering of Applications with Noise (DBSCAN).

+The dataset was used in a published research:
+Gorman KB, Williams TD, Fraser WR (2014) Ecological Sexual Dimorphism and Environmental Variability within a Community of Antarctic Penguins (Genus Pygoscelis).
+PLOS ONE 9(3): e90081. https://doi.org/10.1371/journal.pone.0090081

-The dataset, can be found in the current directory in .csv format.
+Also, it can be found in the current directory in .csv format.

 The project is presented in the following structure: